naosh1ma/Anwesenheitserfassung/docs/plan.md

 ## Executive Summary

 This document outlines a comprehensive improvement plan for the Erfassung student attendance tracking system.
-Based on an analysis of the current codebase and inferred requirements, this plan identifies key areas for enhancement to improve functionality, usability, performance, and maintainability.
-The plan is organized by system area with clear rationales for each proposed change.
+Based on an analysis of the current codebase and the requirements specified in `requirements.md`, this plan identifies key areas for enhancement to improve functionality, usability, performance, and maintainability.
+The plan is organized by system area with clear rationales for each proposed change, addressing both current limitations and future enhancements identified in the requirements document.

 ## 1. Architecture Improvements